dfenth/fsad-docker/README.md

 Below are setup instructions for various different operating systems.

 ### Using this repository
 There are two options!
-Either download a zip file containing all the code (click the green code button), or [install git](https://github.com/git-guides/install-git), then in navigate to a location to store the code and (in terminal/comamnd line) type `git clone https://github.com/dfenth/fsad-docker.git`.
+Either download a zip file containing all the code (click the green code button), or [install git](https://github.com/git-guides/install-git) (make sure to place it on your computer, not a network drive like OneDrive), then in navigate to a location to store the code and (in terminal/comamnd line) type `git clone https://github.com/dfenth/fsad-docker.git`.
 The advantage of using git is that if we make any updates to the code, you can just type `git pull` to update the code.
 If you download the zip file, you'll need to re-download for each update.

 ### Windows Setup